Updated: 1 day ago

 First of all there has been massive decline in forests, hedgerows and wild biodiverse rich areas around Ireland and UK that has negative impact on the bird populations.
 Intensification and process improvements of modern agriculture also affect negatively the birds, although many farmers are incentivized and do sow bird seed crop again.

 Secondly the hedgerows and trees are constantly under chainsaw and trimmers attack at this time of year due to restriction from 1st March to 31st August each year during nesting season.
 Obviously there are valid reasons for hedge-cutting near roads for safety and visibility reasons, but many are cut down indiscriminately.
 Cutting hedgerows during autumn and winter means there is less natural food for birds when it`s most needed.
-I recently witnessed this in my town where council decided to "tidy up" and hard trim over 10km of hedgerows with brambles full of blackberries and elderberries of which half was facing away from road and into nature walks but not obstructing them in any way.
+I recently witnessed this in my town where several km of hedgerows was hacked down to stumps.
+There were brambles full of blackberries and elderberries of which half was facing away from road and into nature walks but not obstructing them in any way.

 Feeding creates dependency